 All students and residents are aware that they are seeing a Standardized Patient.
-However, they are instructed to treat the SP as if they are a real patient.
-Thus, the students’ and residents’ interviewing and physical examination techniques and skills, are, in all respects, the same as if they were seeing a real patient who was presenting them with a real medical condition.
+However, they are instructed to treat the SP as a real patient.
+Thus, the students’ and residents’ interviewing and physical examination techniques and skills, are, in all respects, the same as if they were seeing a real patient who presents with a real medical condition or concern.

 This will depend on the type of patient case.
 A focused physical examination may include: listening to the heart and lungs with a stethoscope; pressing on your abdomen, neck, face, and limbs to assess tenderness; using a scope to look in your ears, eyes, nose, and throat; taking your pulse, respiration, and blood pressure; checking muscle strength, reflexes, range of motion, and gait.
-Breast, pelvic, genital or rectal examinations will not be performed.
-Invasive procedures (blood draw, X-ray, throat cultures) will not be performed.
+Sensitive exams (breast, pelvic, genital, rectal) as well as invasive procedures (blood draw, x-ray, throat cultures) will not be performed.

 Hospital gowns might be worn for a particular patient case.
-If so, we will provide the gown and you will always be permitted to wear underclothing underneath.
+If so, we will provide the gown and you will keep your under-garmet clothing on.